Do you intend to drive in the U.S.? Will you be here longer than 90 days?

 - Pay the required fee.
 The current (August 2014) cost for obtaining a State of Colorado Identification card is $14.00.
 The current (August 2014) cost for obtaining a Colorado license is $50.50 and the cost for obtaining an instruction permit is $14.00.
 Separate fees are required for the Instruction Permit and the Driver License.

-There are many private companies that will provide Driver’s Education Instruction in Fort Collins; the DMV offers a list of nearby driving schools on their website.
+There are many private companies that provide Driver’s Education Instruction in Fort Collins; the DMV offers a list of nearby driving schools on their website.

 - A Colorado driver’s license, instruction permit, or ID card issued to individuals able to demonstrate temporary lawful presence in the U.S. cannot be used for federal ID purposes, such as for entering a federal building or traveling on an airplane.
 You will still need to use your passport for federal ID purposes.